About Llanfendigaid Estate

-The main house sleeps 17 people in 9 bedrooms with two bathrooms and two separate loos (one of which is in a shower room).
-Downstairs there is a comfortable drawing room, large dining room (with long table and benched seats), and large kitchen with an Aga.
+The main house sleeps 17 people in 9 bedrooms with two bathrooms and two further separate loos.
+Downstairs there is a comfortable drawing room, large dining room (with long table and benched seats), and a large kitchen with an oil-fired range cooker.

 Should you need further bedrooms, there is Dove Cottage (sleeps 4), Stable Cottage (sleeps 4), and the Cow Shed, which sleeps 6.
 Both of the cottages and the Cow Shed are self-contained holiday cottages, with their own kitchens and living spaces.

 The house is surrounded by wooded gardens (with bluebells in the Spring), and there’s plenty of outdoor space for a BBQ or picnic.

 There is also a heated swimming pool for the house and cottages to share, and a table tennis table.

 Edmund’s Choice of Extraordinary Feature

 “Llanfendigaid is on the southern end of the Snowdonia National Park, and the sea-views from the house are extraordinary.”

 About the Location

 Things To Do

-Snowdonia National Park offers lots of distractions, such as pony treking, climbing, walking, mountain biking and road cycling.
+Snowdonia National Park offers lots of distractions, such as pony trekking, climbing, walking, mountain biking and road cycling.
 The nearby town of Aberdyfi has a few shops, and a great sandy beach with dunes to play hide-and-seek within.